margaretmf/margaretmf.github.io/creativewriting.md

 The waltz of the unvierse
-the meeting and greeting of
+the meeting and greeting of hearts shining through faces

 <br>